25 Famous Painters Who Shaped the Art World As We Know it

 Although a talented painter in his own right, Raphael’s name lives on in modern culture more as a ninja turtle than an artist.
 I say this because, unlike Da Vinci and Michelangelo above, or even Botticelli below, Raphael doesn’t have any paintings people would know the way they know The Last Supper or the Sistine Chapel.

 Raphael was a grand master despite the lack of iconic paintings.
 Born into the art business, His father was a court painter for the Duke of Urbino, and Raphael assisted him from an early age.
-His paintings, although not world-famous, are masterfully done, displaying the bold colors and figures that were common in the period.
-His most famous images are displayed at the Vatican.
-Known as the Raphael rooms, they include his greatest masterpieces like the School of Athens.

 Donatello

 Donatello is not a famous painter because he wasn’t a painter.
-However, excluding Michelangelo, he is one of the most famous sculptors of all time.
-His Bronze statue David, on display in the Bargello Art Museum in Florence, is one of the earliest known nude male statues in existence.
+However, outside of Michelangelo, he is one of the most famous sculptors of all time.

 Sandro Botticelli